Another Look at the Jobs Report

 As the day progressed, others added to solving the great mysteries.

 A site called Truflation reran the numbers minus government jobs.
-The result: the unemployment rate did not fall but rose.
-The sheer number of government jobs was far beyond my initial eye-balling.
+The result: The unemployment rate did not fall but rose.
+The sheer number of government jobs was far beyond my initial eyeballing.
 The result is not good.
-The real unemployment rate rose from 4.2 percent to 4.5 percent.
+The real unemployment rate rose to 4.5 percent from 4.2 percent.
 Could it be that the government hired vast numbers of people solely to boost the employment numbers prior to the election?
 If so, that’s the first time I’ve seen this particular trick being deployed.

-As for native vs foreign-born workers, my intuition proved correct.
+As for native versus foreign-born workers, my intuition proved correct.
 Kudos to The Epoch Times for reporting correctly on this point.

-Of course all of this happens as the United States is in the throes of a migration crisis.
-The federal government is paying the housing, health care, and food bills of millions of people who have made it across the border claiming refugee status, and being granted asylum, while being housed in scarce living quarters in major American cities.
+Of course, all of this happens as the United States is in the throes of a migration crisis.
+The federal government is paying the housing, health care, and food bills of millions of people who have made it across the border claiming refugee status and being granted asylum, while being housed in scarce living quarters in major U.S. cities.
 This is proving to be a potent problem driving voting registration rates.

 Based on data on quits and hires, the labor market in general in the private sector has already seized up, with people clinging to the jobs they have as they struggle to pay their existing bills and debts.

-Putting the picture together gives us nothing like the good news initially reported in the press release from the BLS.
+Putting the picture together gives us nothing like the good news initially reported in the statement from the Bureau of Labor Statistics.
 Instead of a healthy jobs market, we have a preponderance of the following.
 Could it be that government is enabling mass migration at taxpayer expense, even hiring many of these people to work for government itself, and counting those jobs as job creation to forestall reporting the reality of increasing unemployment?

 If you have been paying attention to the realities all around you, none of this will surprise you.
 Sadly, however, the reality is even worse.

-Over the weekend, I had a first look at a report commissioned by two top economists by Brownstone Institute.
-The idea was to look at the inflation index inclusive of a variety of factors excluded by the Consumer Price Index (CPI), and measure that against the data on economic output (GDP).
+Over the weekend, I had a first look at a report by two top economists commissioned by Brownstone Institute.
+The idea was to look at the inflation index inclusive of a variety of factors excluded by the consumer price index, and measure that against the data on economic output (GDP).
 We commissioned the study with absolutely no predetermined conclusions.

 The report documents that inflation has run twice the rate of government numbers.
 Instead of losing 20 percent of value over four years, the dollar has lost fully 40 percent of value.
 Once you merge those numbers with existing GDP data to come up with real output, it turns out that the U.S. economy has been in recession since the first quarter of 2022.